How to Sleep on the Plane to Japan

-Being able to sleep on plane can make a big difference to your Japan trip.
+Being able to sleep on the plane can make a big difference to your Japan trip.
 If you arrive feeling refreshed you’re more able to get off the ground running as soon as you land (important when there’s so much to do in Japan), it also makes long flights go quicker and prevents the absolute dread that comes with a night flight otherwise.

 The problem is it’s not always so easy…